OAAX-standard/deepx-acceleration/conversion-toolchain/README.md

 #### Build Output

-After successful execution of `build-toolchain.sh`, you'll find the following:
+After successful execution of `build-toolchain.sh`, you'll find the Docker image archive ready for use in the `artifacts/` directory: `artifacts/onnx-to-dxnn-dx_com_v{version}.tar`

-- `dx_com/` - DeepX compiler files extracted from the downloaded package
-- `sample/` - Example ONNX models and configuration files for testing
-- `calibration_dataset/` - Sample calibration dataset for quantization
-- `artifacts/onnx-to-dxnn-dx_com_v{version}.tar` - Docker image archive ready for deployment

 ### Step 2: Prepare Your Model